25 Best Gifts for New Grandparents June 2026

 A well-curated new grandparent gift basket allows you to combine practicality with celebration.
 Unlike a single item, a basket offers a variety of treats that acknowledge their changing lifestyle.
 You can customize these bundles to match their specific interests, whether they need extra energy for babysitting or some well-deserved pampering after the family goes home.

-Popular Themes and Ideas
+Popular themes and ideas

 One of the most appreciated options is a relaxation package.
 A first-time grandma gift basket often includes self-care items like bath salts, high-quality hand lotions, and a plush robe.
 For those who plan to be very active in the baby's life, a coffee-themed basket is a lifesaver, with gourmet beans, a "Fuel for Babysitting" mug, and chocolate-covered espresso beans.